MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 ---
 title: Apache Spark runtime in Fabric
-description: Gain a deep understanding of the Apache Spark-based runtimes available in Fabric.
-By learning about unique features, capabilities, and best practices, you can confidently choose Fabric and implement your data-related solutions. ms.reviewer: snehagunda ms.author: eskot
+description: Learn about the Apache Spark-based runtimes available in Fabric, including unique features, capabilities, and best practices. ms.reviewer: snehagunda ms.author: eskot
 author: ekote
 ms.topic: overview
 ms.custom: build-2023
-ms.date: 05/23/2023
+ms.date: 10/20/2023
 ---

 # Apache Spark Runtime in Fabric

-The Microsoft Fabric Runtime is an Azure-integrated platform based on Apache Spark that enables the execution and management of data engineering and data science experiences.
+Microsoft Fabric Runtime is an Azure-integrated platform based on Apache Spark that enables the execution and management of data engineering and data science experiences.
 It combines key components from both internal and open-source sources, providing customers with a comprehensive solution.
-For simplicity, we refer to the Microsoft Fabric Runtime powered by Apache Spark as Fabric Runtime.
+For simplicity, we refer to Microsoft Fabric Runtime powered by Apache Spark as Fabric Runtime.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Major components of the Fabric Runtime:
+Major components of Fabric Runtime:

-- **Apache Spark** - a powerful open-source distributed computing library, to enable large-scale data processing and analytics tasks.
+- **Apache Spark** - a powerful open-source distributed computing library that enables large-scale data processing and analytics tasks.
 Apache Spark provides a versatile and high-performance platform for data engineering and data science experiences.

 - **Delta Lake** - an open-source storage layer that brings ACID transactions and other data reliability features to Apache Spark.
-Integrated within the Microsoft Fabric Runtime, Delta Lake enhances the data processing capabilities and ensures data consistency across multiple concurrent operations.
+Integrated within Fabric Runtime, Delta Lake enhances data processing capabilities and ensures data consistency across multiple concurrent operations.

-- **Default-level Packages for Java/Scala, Python, and R** to support diverse programming languages and environments.
+- **Default-level packages for Java/Scala, Python, and R** - packages that support diverse programming languages and environments.
 These packages are automatically installed and configured, allowing developers to apply their preferred programming languages for data processing tasks.

-- The Microsoft Fabric Runtime is built upon **a robust open-source operating system (Ubuntu)**, ensuring compatibility with various hardware configurations and system requirements.
+- Fabric Runtime is built upon **a robust open-source operating system (Ubuntu)**, ensuring compatibility with various hardware configurations and system requirements.

 ## Runtime 1.1

-Microsoft Fabric Runtime 1.1 is the default and currently the only runtime offered within the Microsoft Fabric platform.
-The Runtime 1.1 major components are:
+Fabric Runtime 1.1 is the default and currently the only runtime offered within the Microsoft Fabric platform.
+The major components of Fabric Runtime 1.1 are:

 - Operating System: Ubuntu 18.04
 - Java: 1.8.0_282